documentationfor yFiles for HTML 3.0.0.1

 Styling of Lasso Selection

-The lasso marquee of the LassoSelectionInputMode may be styled with the yfiles-lasso-path CSS class.
+The lasso marquee of the LassoSelectionInputMode can be styled using the yfiles-lasso-template CSS class.

-Additionally, the following CSS classes are provided to further specific the styling of the different lasso marquee templates:
+Additionally, the following CSS classes are available to further customize the styling of the different lasso visualizations:

 The following example shows how to style the lasso marquee gray: